ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

 .. note:: The activeLocked field only prevents CAL from updating the status.

-.. hint:: If you are unable to create an Indicator, check out some `Common Indicator Creation Errors <https://docs.threatconnect.com/en/latest/common_errors.html#creating-indicators>`__.
+.. hint:: If you are unable to create an Indicator, view some `Common Indicator Creation Errors <https://docs.threatconnect.com/en/latest/common_errors.html#creating-indicators>`__.

 Create Address Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^